Limit distribution of the sample volume fraction of Boolean set: Introduction

 In most of the literature on LRD RG models \cite{kaj2007, bier2010, bier2018, sur2024}, it is assumed that randomness of $\Xi $ is due to dilation of a {\it deterministic} set $\Xi^0 $ by a random factor $R^{1/\nu}$, viz.,

-where $R >0$ is a r.v. with regularly decaying $\alpha$-tail, $\alpha \in (1,2)$.
-For $\Xi$ in \eqref{Theta0}, the results in \cite{sur2024} imply that the sample volume fraction in \eqref{volumef} has an asymmetric $\alpha$-stable limit distribution, for arbitrary bounded Borel set $A$. \eqref{Theta0} comprise a very special class of random set with all grains homothetic to each other.
+where $R >0$ is a r.v.\ with regularly decaying $\alpha$-tail, $\alpha \in (1,2)$.
+For $\Xi$ in \eqref{Theta0}, the results in \cite{sur2024} imply that the sample volume fraction in \eqref{volumef} has an asymmetric $\alpha$-stable limit distribution, for arbitrary bounded Borel set $A$. \eqref{Theta0} comprises a very special class of random set with all grains homothetic to each other.
 The present paper extends the result in \cite{sur2024} to much more general grain class.
-One of the major results of this work is Theorem \ref{thm1} which says that condition \eqref{1volf} together with